 More Trends

 Yet there are signs that the loss of men from the Church may be speeding up.
 For example recent statistics on ordination in the Church of England (CofE)show a steep rate of decline in stipendiary (full time) male ordinands.
-This shows a 43% decline between 2000 and 2006 and data from the 90's shows a 55% drop between 1993 and 2006, which tells us that this is a recent increase in a longer term trend.
-In an article on this topic in the Telegraph on 27 th September 2004 Fr Geoffrey Kirk (of the tradtionalist umbrella group Forward in Faith) predicted "Once a profession becomes predominantly female, men will stop applying."
+This shows a 43% decline between 2000 and 2006 and data from the 90’s shows a 55% drop between 1993 and 2006, which tells us that this is a recent increase in a longer term trend.
+In an article on this topic in the Telegraph on 27 th September 2004 Fr Geoffrey Kirk (of the traditionalist umbrella group Forward in Faith) predicted “Once a profession becomes predominantly female, men will stop applying.”
 If he is right then are we seeing the start of this process?

 Why are the men missing?

 Its not that men are not interested in spiritual things.
-There is no gender gap in Islam, Buddhism, Judaism or Hinduism, nor is it a feature of the Eastern Orthodox Church.
+There is no gender gap in Islam, Buddism, Judaism or Hinduism, nor is it a feature of the Eastern Orthodox Church.
 If you look at the Tearfund report, buried in Appendix 1, you find data that actually confirms this.

 The details of attendance by gender show less men (11%) than women (19%) attending Church but more men (7%) than women (6%) attending places of worship in other religions.
-If you look at this in the same way as we looked at the Christian Church this would be 54% for men and 46% for women.
+If you look at this in the same way as we looked at the Christan Church this would be 54% for men and 46% for women.

 What does this imply?